isaacLepley/Alimus-Public/house-rules.md

 - Everyone uses the same ability score rules.
 Options include standard array, point buy, or roll.
 - If rolled, everyone will roll once and those numbers will be the standard array for the party.

-## Inspiration
+## Awarding Inspiration

-At the end of each session, two Inspirations will be awarded:
+At the end of each session, typically two Inspirations will be awarded, to the following players:
-- To the player who shone in role play.
+- To a player who shone notably in role play, whether in combat or out.
 - To the player most nominated by other party members.

+If the entire party has inspiration, it must not have been a challenging session.
+No matter, for if Inspirations would be awarded to a player who is already Inspired, they may add one hero die to their pool.

+## Inspiration Bennies

+Inspired by Bennies from Savage Worlds and the FATE system, these are alternative options to allow players more flexibility in the use of their Inspirations.

+####Add flavor or a detail to a scene

+Examples:
+- A storm happens
+- A candle sets something on fire
+- A door is unusually creaky

+2. Have a pre-planned answer to a problem.

+Examples:
+- The party has caltrops prepared for a chase
+- A friend secured a boat in case the party needed to escape.
+- The party acquired an herbalism kit before venturing to a sacred garden in the underdark.

+3. I know a guy!

+- Allows players to improvise an NPC who can show up/be found and help in a situation.
+An appropriate skill check will inform how helpful/friendly the NPC starts off.

 ## Starting equipment